Common Hand Injuries on Oil Drilling Rigs in Texas

 To get compensation, you must prove that the rig owner or your employer was responsible for your injuries through their negligence.
 Negligence is typically proven with evidence that the responsible party breached some duty they owed you.
 If your employer fails to supply proper safety gear or fails to otherwise keep you safe through proper training, they may be found negligent.
 A rig owner – if that is a different party than your employer – may also be responsible for premises liability injuries on the rig.

 When you prove your injuries were caused by negligence, you must also prove the harms you suffered.
 This means demonstrating the total lost wages you suffered, any reduced future earning capacity, the medical expenses you faced because of the injury, and the value of your pain and suffering.
-An attorney can help you calculate these damages and prove them in court by using evidence such as bank statements, pay stubs, medical bills, and other hard evidence of your injuries and the effects you faced because of them.
+A Plano, TX personal injury attorney can help you calculate these damages and prove them in court by using evidence such as bank statements, pay stubs, medical bills, and other hard evidence of your injuries and the effects you faced because of them.

 Dallas Oil Rig Injury Lawyer